tony-sh/Keep-Node-Docs-Ukraine/docs/comparison/comparesimilar.md

+# Staking Alternatives Comparison

-# Overview of Staking Alternatives as an Investment
+## Overview of Staking Alternatives as an Investment

 During the Keep Network StakeDrop, the subsidies make it a very strong investment.
 At Full Production with no Subsidies returns will depend on several elements, mainly Transaction Volume, Fees and Collateral Requirement Changes (if any).